open-contracting-extensions/ocds_bidOpening_extension/README.md

 # Bid opening

-Adds an object to describe the date, time, place and other details of the bid opening.
+Adds an object to describe the date, time, place and other details of the public bid opening.

 If you are using the [Lots extension](https://extensions.open-contracting.org/en/extensions/lots/master/), [follow its guidance](https://extensions.open-contracting.org/en/extensions/lots/master/#usage) on whether to use `tender.lots` fields or `tender` fields.